-- Looking for information about equal pay in Iceland?.
+- Looking for information about equal pay in Iceland?
+All about the Equal Pay Standard.
 Kvenréttindafélag Íslands, Iceland.
-2017.
+2018.

 An overview of equal pay legislation in Iceland and the Equal Pay Standard.
 Also discusses the protests of the Icelandic women’s movement again the gender paygap, starting with the massive protests in 1975 when Icelandic women went on strike to protest the gender pay gap.

 - Certified Equality: The Icelandic Equal Pay Standard.
 Ines Wagner and Anne Skekvik Grødem.
 Institute for Social Research, Norway.
 2018.

 A report reviewing the Equal Pay Standard, prepared by the Norwegian Institute for Social Research, commissioned by the Norwegian government.
 The most important sources in the project were policy documents and evaluations from Iceland, and interview with key Icelandic informants.
 The authors aimed to interview representatives of the social partners and employees in public administration, and also to find critical voices.
 The aim was to discuss which problems the standard solves, which problems it does not solve, and which problems – if any – it creates, and to make this discussion relevant for a Norwegian audience.
 Available in English and Norwegian.